nsrau/azure-docs.it-it/articles/storsimple/storsimple-ebod-controller-replacement.md

 <properties
-   pageTitle="Sostituire un controller EBOD StorSimple | Microsoft Azure" description="Viene illustrato come rimuovere e sostituire uno o entrambi i controller EBOD in un dispositivo StorSimple 8600." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a StorSimple EBOD controller | Microsoft Azure" description="Explains how to remove and replace one or both EBOD controllers on a StorSimple 8600 device." services="storsimple" documentationCenter="" authors="alkohli"